cemeiq/cemeiq/README.md

 - I'm working on publications related to the topic of knowledge graphs and document ranking.
 - :book: I'm currently reading the books: Data Science from scratch and invent your own games python.
 - 👯 I’m looking to collaborate on open source tools for data science and machine learning.
+- I'm working on writing more on things related to data science [https://iqra.hashnode.dev/](https://iqra.hashnode.dev/)
 - 💬 Ask me about Machine Learning and Data Science.
 - ⚡ Fun fact: I love eating muffins and I love trying different kinds of tea.
 - 📫 How to reach me: Email (iqra.muhammad@liverpool.ac.uk) [Twitter](https://twitter.com/giki_bla),